tariqhawis/tariqhawis.github.io/_posts/2020-02-14-how-to-launch-a-secure-website-in-2020.md

 ![New Jekyll Site](/assets/images/new-jekyll-site.png)

 Yes I know, it looks creepy.
-This's the look of the default gem-based theme called Minima, there are many themes available on the internet for jekyll -this's one of the active community's advantages- here are some of links:
+This's the look of the default gem-based theme called Minima, there are many themes available on the internet for jekyll here are some of links:

 - [jamstackthemes.dev](https://jamstackthemes.dev/ssg/jekyll/)